ianspehar99/ianspehar99.github.io/_portfolio/Rover.md

 image: /images/Rover.png
 ---

-Developed an autonomous navigation adn search policy for the OSU Mars Rover, tested in a custom Gazebo Harmonic simulation environment.
+Developed an autonomous navigation and search policy for the OSU Mars Rover, tested in a custom Gazebo Harmonic simulation environment.
 The goal was to prepare the rover for robot competitions that provide bonus points for efficient, autonomous search in an area filled with obstacles.

 ![RC Car](/images/sim_sc.png)